SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

     - Only string are accepted.

 **NOTE:** This breaks ALL existing `css` rules.
 Thus, the user must supply their own.

+## Transition

+- `Argument15`: *(boolean)* transition container removal.

+1. 'flash' has a default transition container removal set to `false`.
+    - Only booleans are accepted.
+    - If set to `true` flash removes its container upon passage transition.
+To explain it more simple: when a player clicks a link, the flash message stays until its timer runs out or until it's clicked.
+If this argument is set to `true`, the messages get removed when a player clicks a link.

 ## TypeInsert